jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

     (b) includes an offence under the law of a foreign country that is a party to the United Nations Convention against Transnational Organised Crime, done at New York on 15 November 2000, if—
       (i) it is punishable by imprisonment for a term of 4 years or more; and (ii) there are reasonable grounds to suspect that it is transnational in nature (as defined in articles 3(2) and 18(1) of that convention) and involves an organised criminal group (as defined in article 2(a) of that convention)
+  - **surveillance device** has the same meaning as in section 3(1) of the Search and Surveillance Act 2012
   - **tainted property** ,—
     (a) in relation to Part 2, has the same meaning as in section 5(1) of the Criminal Proceeds (Recovery) Act 2009; and (b) in relation to Part 3,—